Battle Trek

 Battle Trek is a video game written by Gilman Louie for the TRS-80 published by Voyager Software in 1981.
-An Atari 8-bit family version followed in 1982.
+A version for Atari 8-bit computers followed in 1982.

 Gameplay

 Battle Trek is a game in which the player commands the starship USS Ranger against the enemy Vegans.

 Reception

 Hosea Battles, Jr. reviewed the game for Computer Gaming World, and stated that "The game is quite exciting.
 I was constantly torn between redistributing power and firing weapons."